cocopon/aislice/README.md

 2. Registering as menu
   - Place `aislice.jsx` into the script directory
     (If you use OS X, `/Applications/Adobe Illustrator CC/Presets.localized/...`).
-  - Launch Adobe Illustrator CC.
-  - File > Scripts > Your Script
+  - Launch Adobe Illustrator CC, then File > Scripts > aislice

 LICENSE